isaacs/node-isaacs/README.markdown

 isaacs.speak(text=isaacs.markov.pick())
 ---------------------------------------

-Talk to your isaacs with some `text` or else request that your issacs talk to you.
+Talk to your isaacs with some `text` or else request that your isaacs talk to you.

 isaacs.markov